kavedaa/sbt-javafx/doc/paths.md

 JFX.addJfxrtToClasspath := true
 ```

-(With the longish name it might not seem so convenient, but this helps identify it as a temporary *workaround* that will hopefully no longer be needed when JavaFX becomes an official part of Java SE.)
+(With the longish name it might not seem so convenient, but this helps identify it as a *workaround* needed for older (pre-8) Java versions.)

 It is not necessary to add ant-javafx.jar to the classpath.